-Rahul Bam (India) is the co-founder of Practical Life Skills Neuropsychiatric Wellness & Research Centre in Pune, India.
-He runs a drug rehabilitation center called Santulan (“balance”) with a capacity of 50 persons and is the only free drug rehabilitation center in India.
+Rahul Bam (India) is the founder of Positive Learnings Space Neuropsychiatric Wellness & Research Centre in Pune, India.
+He is also a founding member of a drug rehabilitation center called Santulan (“balance”) with a capacity of 50 persons and is the only free drug rehabilitation center in India.
 Much of their work is based in the research of Canadian physician Gabor Mate, who identified how the four basic brain circuits of edorphine, dopamine, adrenaline, and impulse control correspond to different drugs.
 As such, they use therapies like art therapy in which the modality and goal are the same—a very Buddhistic understanding based in non-duality.
 He has also been pioneering a system to find the correlation between the six Mahayana Buddhist perfections (paramitas 波羅蜜) and observable therapeutic goals (TGs) employed by western psychology.
 Rahul presented and attended the 2nd round meeting in Bangkok in 2019.

 Bhargavi V Davar (India) is a childhood survivor of the Indian mental asylums.
 She completed her PhD on the ethical and epistemological foundations of the mental and behavioural sciences and the possibility of human freedom within those disciplines.
 Her work has been on gender, culture and disability studies, and the basis for the modern mental health policy frames in Asia.
 She is Director of the Bapu Trust for Research on Mind & Discourse, Pune; and Convenor for an Asia Pacific advocacy platform called “Transforming Communities for Inclusion, Asia” (TCI Asia Pacific).
 Her work through these organisations is to advocate for the full realization of all human rights for persons with psychosocial disabilities, especially the right to live in the community.
 Something about Buddhism